You can upgrade managed service, multi-machine blueprints from a supported vRealize Automation 6.2.x version deployment.

 Settings for the overall blueprint on its properties page.
 This information includes app isolation, transport zone, and routed gateway or NSX edge reservation policy information.

-Available settings for vSphere machine components in NSX network and security components in the design canvas.
+Available settings for vSphere virtual machine components in NSX network and security components in the design canvas.

-Settings in the network and security tabs of individual vSphere machine components in the design canvas.
+Settings in the network and security tabs of individual vSphere virtual machine components in the design canvas.